RPT-New Zealand/Australia Morning Call-Global markets

 FOREIGN EXCHANGE

-NEW YORK - The euro fell on Friday as soft euro zone
+NEW YORK - The dollar rose on Friday, pushing the euro to a

 For a full report, double click on